 The ultimate parent company grants RSUs (including RSUs subject to performance conditions) to employees of the Company, which are generally valued based on the closing price of the underlying shares on the date of grant after taking into account a liquidity discount for any applicable post-vesting and delivery transfer restrictions.
-RSUs generally vest and underlying shares of common stock are delivered (net of required withholding tax) as outlined in the applicable award agreements.
-Award agreements generally provide that vesting is accelerated in certain circumstances, such as on retirement, death, disability and conflicted employment.
-Delivery of the underlying shares of common stock, which generally occurs over a three-year period, is conditioned on the grantees satisfying certain vesting and other requirements outlined in the award agreements.
+RSUs generally vest and underlying shares of common stock deliver (net of required withholding tax) as outlined in the applicable award agreements.
+Award agreements generally provide that vesting is accelerated in certain circumstances, such as on retirement, death, disability and, in certain cases, conflicted employment.
+Delivery of the underlying shares of common stock is conditioned on the grantees satisfying certain vesting and other requirements outlined in the award agreements.
+RSUs not subject to performance conditions generally deliver over a three-year period.
+RSUs that are subject to performance conditions generally deliver after the end of a three-year performance period.
+For these awards, based on performance, the final award is adjusted from zero to 150% of the original grant.
+Dividends that accrue during the performance period are paid at settlement.
 The cost of these RSUs is allocated to the Company by the ultimate parent company.